-Japan's bureaucratic administration has three levels; national, prefectural and municipal.
+What Japan's flags teach us about corporate identity design - Japan's bureaucratic administration has three levels; national, prefectural and municipal.
 There are 47 prefectures each with their own flag.
+Read more.

-HSBC is one of the most famously recognisable brands in the world.
-HSBC was founded by Scot, Thomas Sutherland after profiting from the shipping trade.
-The original logo symbolised shipping trades with a ship.
+Hong Kong Identities - HSBC - Q&A with Henry Steiner - HSBC is one of the most famously recognisable brands in the world.
 The identity was redesigned in 1983.
 To understand more, I sent over four questions to the iconic logo's designer, Henry Steiner.
 Read more.

-We help some of the world's major banks and finance houses stay on brand.
-Today, we're looking at why branding in banking is so important and what conventions are employed in the sector. anks must translate feelings of security and trust to their customers.
-One of the most important ways that they can do this is inherent in the design of the logo.
+The Theory of Banking Logo Design - We help some of the world's major banks and finance houses stay on brand.
+Today, we're looking at why branding in banking is so important and what conventions are employed in the sector.
 Read more.

-A logo is the face of a brand.
+The Value of a Logo - A logo is the face of a brand.
 A brand is made up of everything and anything that the customer comes in contact with.
 The brand is the sum of the product, the sales counter, the sales person’s first ‘good-morning’, and last ‘goodbye’.
-The brand is the quality of product, the quality of service, the manufacturing process, the raw materials, the warehouse, the website, the social media tone of voice, the interaction.
 Read more.

-Branding is a process to find and present the authentic essence of the company.
+Moving to Minimalism - Branding is a process to find and present the authentic essence of the company.
 In cities and industries cluttered with brand choice and visual noise, it is the simple messages that have the greatest strength in standing out and resonating with customers over time.
-Visual minimalism has the greatest power when iconifying companies that want to present their values honestly and in a wholesome way.
 Read more.

-Brand Craft HK is built on creative thinking.
+Developing our Practice - Brand Craft HK is built on creative thinking.
 Without creative input it is hard to sustain focus and originality on each project, each and every day.
 This is why we consider studio projects so important.
+Read more.